List of largest manufacturing companies by revenue

 The following is a list of the world's largest manufacturing companies, ordered by revenue in millions of U.S. dollars according to the Fortune Global 500.
 Currently the 50 biggest companies by revenue are included.
+Due to conglomerated nature of companies of this size, some holding companies may be indiscriminately exluded/included during classification as or despite being primarily engaged in service or resource extraction industry sectors.
+As such, placings should not be understood as definitive.